morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 **🚀 Optimization: Use existing performance infrastructure**

-- Data Fetching (Client): useApiClient pattern (MANDATORY - see above).
-Do not introduce custom client-side caches beyond apiClient’s built-ins.
+- Data Fetching (Client): React Query for complex data (lists, forms, mutations) with built-in caching.
+Use useApiClient only for simple one-time fetches.
+Do not introduce custom client-side caches.
 - Data Access (Server/API routes/RSC): use direct data access (Prisma/fetch)
   with the same validation and error-handling standards.
 - Database: DatabaseQueryOptimizer for all queries.
 - Bundle: Lazy loading with BundleOptimizer.
 - Caching:
-  - Client: Only use built-in apiClient caching (no custom client caches or localStorage caches).
+  - Client: Use React Query's built-in caching for complex data.
+Use apiClient for simple fetches only (no custom client caches or localStorage caches).
   - Server/API routes: Allowed to use targeted in-memory caches with short TTLs and explicit invalidation where appropriate (e.g., dashboard stats, proposals list, auth providers/session in dev).
 Never cache sensitive data